 3 0.179141 -0.589593 -0.335848 -0.348342 0.516758 0.691327

-In the above example, we are concatenating two df objects of same size.
-However, you can use this Python Pandas DataFrame concat function to concatenate or combines more than two Objects and different size.
+In the above example, we are concatenating two df objects of the same size.
+However, you can use this Python Pandas DataFrame concat function to concatenate or combine more than two objects of different sizes.

-For this, we used three different size Data Frames of randomly generated numbers.
-Next, we used the concat function to concat those three objects.
+For this, we used three data frames of randomly generated numbers of different sizes.
+Next, we used the function to concat those three objects.

 0 1 2 3 4 5